SEAMUS

 • Past Presidents

-The 2022 SEAMUS Award will be presented to Maggi Payne at the Society for Electro-Acoustic Music in the United States (SEAMUS) 2022 National Conference, held at Western Michigan University in Kalamazoo, Michigan from March 30-April 2, 2022.
+The 2022 SEAMUS Award was presented to Maggi Payne at the Society for Electro-Acoustic Music in the United States (SEAMUS) 2022 National Conference, held at Western Michigan University in Kalamazoo, Michigan from March 30-April 2, 2022.

 Maggi Payne is a composer primarily of electronic and electroacoustic music, a video artist, and a flutist.
 She is a recording engineer/editor, archivist, and historical remastering engineer.